Advent of the modern brand

-World War II brought big changes to Woolworth's ranging policies.
-Within a year of the start of the war all sorts of everyday items were in short supply and most prices had doubled.
+World War II had forced major changes to Woolworth's ranging policies in the UK.
+By 1940 many everyday items were in short supply and most prices had doubled.

-While they could not workaround rationing, the Woolworth Buyers did find a number of innovative ways of getting plentiful stocks onto the confectionery counters.
+While rationing was a fact of live, behind the scenes the Buyer found unconventional ways to keep the confectionery range on sale.
 Traditionally a proportion of the weigh-out range had come factories in the Irish Republic.
 This was increased.
 The Emerald Isle was enjoying a period of prosperity and reaping the rewards from staying neutral during the World War.
 Irish Dairy Farmers were producing a surplus of full cream milk.
-By adding sugar they were able to make delicious fudge and all manner of confections.
+By adding sugar they were able to make delicious fudge and a range of other candies.

-The confectionery and snacks department was given pride of place at the front of the store.
-Mirrors were added to the wall counters to enhance new displays of bottled drinks.
-Chilled Pepsi Cola was the stand-out seller.
-The success of this icon of American culture may perhaps have been inspired by the billeting of US servicemen around the UK in the run-up to D-Day.
-Ice Cream, which remained unrationed, was in plentiful supply and was available in a dozen different varieties of cones and cornets, with toppings and sauces.
+The confectionery and snacks department retained its pride of place at the front of the store.
+Mirrors were added to the wall counters to brighten the wall displays and make them appear particularly well stocked.
+New lines like Pepsi Cola, which had been introduced on the suggestion of the New York office to please American airmen based in the UK, proved a hit with the public at large.
+Ice Cream, which remained unrationed, was in plentiful supply.
+Factories in Dublin sent over a dozen different varieties of cones and cornets, with toppings and sauces.

 Another key change in the 1950s was the introduction of an increasing number of bar lines (single, wrapped bars of chocolate and candy) as well as gift items like boxes of chocolates.
 In the early 1950s it was quite normal to display pic'n'mix in one area of the store, drinks and ices in another and the shelved lines - chocolate bars, boxes and bags of sweets somewhere different again.
 Company bosses believed that most people bought these items on impulse rather than visiting specifically to buy them, meaning that they were dotted about between the main staple displays of toiletries, homewares and fancy goods.

-The picture on the left shows the store in Crown Buildings, George Street, Pontypool in Monmouthshire (Gwent) in 1954.
+The picture shows the store in Crown Buildings, George Street, Pontypool in Monmouthshire (Gwent) in 1954.
 In the foreground an Assistant is serving a Customer with Pic'n'Mix, while the store's displays of Chocolates are in the centre of the store near the doors, more than fifty feet away.
 Like many of our images it was taken by Reg Gallanders, its Manager, who served with great dedication and commitment.
 He managed to capture the essence of a Fifties branch, with its salesfloor bustling with shoppers and staff busily giving personal service at each island counter.

-The Fifties saw the start of big changes to the sales floor layout.
-The emerging trend in retailing, which began in the USA, was to abandon the style of personal service shown at Pontypool, getting shoppers to serve themselves before paying at a central cash desk, often adjacent to the exit doors.
-Today we are used to this supermarket-style shopping is used in most shops in the twenty-first century, but sixty years ago Woolies customers proved highly resistant to the concept during trials in Cobham, Surrey and Didcot, Oxfordshire.
+The period saw a shake-up to the layout of the displays.
+The emerging trend in retailing, which had started in the USA, was to abandon the style of personal service shown at Pontypool, getting shoppers to serve themselves before paying at a central cash desk, often adjacent to the exit doors.
+Today we are used to this supermarket-style shopping, but sixty years ago customers proved highly resistant to the concept during trials in Cobham, Surrey and Didcot, Oxfordshire.

-The new self-service layout makes it easier to discern the individual products in the photographs.
+The self-service layout helps us to discern the individual products in the photos.
 Goods were shelved in several tiers, rather than being arranged between glass dividers on a single level counter-top.
-But for customers at the time it meant that they no longer had the opportunity for a friendly chat with the Assistants they had come to know over many years' shopping.
-They also found it harder to get advice about the products before deciding to buy.
+But at the time customers missed the friendly chats with the staff at each counter which had been a hallmark of shopping with Woolworth for almost fifty years.
+They also missed the helpful advice when deciding what to buy.

-The picture below shows the range of confectionery lines sold in the Didcot store when it opened its doors in 1956.
-Most of the brands that the public trust in the twenty-first century can be seen.
+The next picture shows the confectionery selection at Didcot on its opening day in 1956.
+Many of the brands that the public trust in the twenty-first century can be seen.
 A close inspection reveals slab chocolate from Cadbury, Nestlé and Rowntrees, along with Mars Bars and Maltesers from Mars Confectionery.
 Treats have since been replaced with M&Ms.

 Although the early self-service stores got many things right, and in some ways were ahead of their time, there were plenty of mistakes.
 Company bosses had red faces when one branch opened with a sign stating 'This is a help yourself store'.
 It was clear at their annual stockcount that customers had taken them at their word and helped themselves to anything they fancied!
 Another blunder was the belief that it wouldn't be possible to sell pic'n'mix in a self-service environment, and the decision to stock only pre-bagged assortments.
-This was deeply unpopular and forced Executives to put their thinking caps on and come up with a display fixture and operation that would allow customers to choose and bag their own sweets.
-This set the standard for the next fifty years of trading in the High Street.
+This was deeply unpopular and forced Executives to re-think, devising the style of layout which became a hallmark of the stores for the next fifty years.

-After a lot of soul-searching the Woolworths fixtures experts came up with a design for a self-service Pic'n'Mix counter.
+After a lot of soul-searching the fixtures team devised a self=service Pic'n'Mix counter.
 Just in case customers didn't like it, rather than testing it in a British store they sent it as far away as possible.
-The trial took place in the brand new store in Salisbury, Rhodesia (today known as Harare, Zimbabwe), as shown below.
-It proved a big hit, and before long the same fixture was installed at Guildford in Surrey and was soon incorporated into the specification for new stores.
+The trial took place in the brand new store in Salisbury, Southern Rhodesia (today known as Harare, Zimbabwe), as shown below.
+It proved a big hit, and soon appeared at Guildford in Surrey before being extended nationally.